- 1 Introduction

 Progressive – involves a combination of initial insulin resistance and later followed by relative secretory failure of insulin.

-- Initially insulin is still released normally, and will still bind to its receptor, but it will not cause the normal physiological changes inside the cell.
+- Initially insulin is still released normally, and will still bind to insulin receptors, but it will not cause the normal physiological changes inside the cell.
 This occurs in genetically susceptible individuals due to modifiable lifestyle related factors.
 This is known as insulin resistance

-- Type-2 diabetes results when a person cannot secrete enough insulin to overcome this ‘resistance’ factor.
+- Type-2 diabetes results when a person cannot secrete enough insulin to overcome this ‘resistance’.

 - Muscle cells in particular show increased insulin resistance and decreased glucose uptake